v-Pranshu/Truss-Solver---Latest/README.md

 ## To Use
  1. Download the zipped repo
  2. Extract the repo and cd to extracted location in terminal
- 3. Type make to compile the program
+ 3. Type 'make' to compile the program
- 4. Type ./SolveTruss to run the program
+ 4. Type './SolveTruss' to run the program

  ## Additional features of post-processing and a better way of giving inputs will be added soon